 | B I O G R A P H Y |

-Canadian-American baritone Micah Schroeder, praised for his “smooth as glass lyrical contours” (The National Post), has performed across North America and is a graduate of the Vancouver Opera Yulanda M. Faris Young Artist Program and the Opera Idaho Young Artist Program.
+Canadian-American baritone Micah Schroeder, praised for his “smooth as glass lyrical contours” (The National Post), has performed across North America and is a graduate of the Opera Studio of l'Opéra National de Lyon, the Vancouver Opera Yulanda M. Faris Young Artist Program and the Opera Idaho Young Artist Program.
 Schroeder received a Bachelor and Master of Music degree from the University of British Columbia and an Artist Diploma in Opera from the University of Toronto.
-In the 2020/2021 season Schroeder will also be an Artist-in-Residence with Pacific Opera Victoria and appear through their programing.
+In the 2020/2021 season Schroeder will also be an Artist-in-Residence with Pacific Opera Victoria and appear through their programming

 Micah Schroeder has gained extensive stage experience through a variety of roles.
 At Vancouver Opera he appeared in the role of Belcore (L’elisir d’amore) and in the title role of Eugene Onegin, each as a cover.
 There he also sang David (A Hand of Bridge), The Man who killed her (Requiem for a Lost Girl), and as David/Osiris/Scorpions (The Scorpion Sting).
 For Opera Idaho, he covered Don Giovanni (Don Giovanni), and sang A-RAB (West Side Story) and Bumble (The Enchanted Forest).
 Micah Schroeder's engagements at Summer Festivals include: Schaunard (La Bohème) and Harlekin (Ariadne auf Naxos) at the Highlands Opera Studio, Pangloss/Voltaire (Candide) and Baryton-Martin (Kopernikus) at the Banff Center and Schaunard (La Bohème) as well as Tonic/Don Giovanni (The Classical Style) at the Aspen Opera Center.
 Schroeder has also appeared with Against the Grain Theatre as Schaunard and with Saskatoon Opera as Figaro (Barber of Seville).
 Outstanding roles in Schroeder's repertoire include the title roles in Pelléas et Mélisande, Don Giovanni and Il Barbiere di Siviglia, Count Almaviva (Le Nozze di Figaro) and Guglielmo (Così fan tutte).